 - A. Confidential Information Information that is received by a Covered Individual from a third party under an express or implied obligation of confidence. - B. Covered Individuals All staff, faculty members, students, adjunct professors in residence, and any other individuals associated with the University. - C. Copyrightable Work A creative work that is protectable under the copyright laws of the United States or other countries.
-Copyright protection is available for most literary, musical, dramatic, and other types of creative works, including, for example, computer software, teaching materials, multimedia works, proposals, and research reports. - D. CVIP The University Office of Commercial Ventures and Intellectual Property, which has primary responsibility for administering the development and commercialization of Intellectual Property through licensing or other arrangements. - E. Director The Executive Director of the CVIP. - F. Evaluation Committee or Committee One of several University committees, each with a particular area of technical expertise, that advises the CVIP and Vice Chancellor for Research in evaluating Inventions, Tangible Research Materials, and Copyrightable Works. - G. Exempted Scholarly Work A Scholarly Work that falls within certain categories of Copyrightable Works that have been formally recognized by the University as being Scholarly Works.
-The University currently recognizes the following categories of Exempted Scholarly Works: textbooks, class notes, research articles, research monographs, student theses and dissertations, paintings, drawings, sculpture, musical compositions, poetry, and popular fiction and nonfiction.
-The President may adopt additional categories of Exempted Scholarly Works.
-As described below, under most circumstances Exempted Scholarly
+Copyright protection is available for most literary, musical, dramatic, and other types of creative works, including, for example, computer software, teaching materials, multimedia works, proposals, and research reports. - D. CVIP The University Office of Commercial Ventures and Intellectual Property, which has primary responsibility for administering the development and commercialization of Intellectual Property through licensing or other arrangements. - E. Director The Executive Director of the CVIP. - F. Evaluation Committee or Committee One of several University committees, each with a particular area of technical expertise, that advises the CVIP and Vice Chancellor for Research in evaluating Inventions, Tangible Research Materials, and Copyrightable Works. - G. Exempted Scholarly Work A Scholarly Work that falls within certain categories of Copyrightable Works for which academic institutions have historically waived any ownership interest in favor of the author.
+The University currently recognizes the following categories of Exempted Scholarly Works: textbooks, class notes, research proposals, classroom presentation and instruction, research articles, research monographs, student theses and dissertations, paintings, drawings, sculpture, musical compositions and performances, dramatic works and performances, poetry, and popular fiction and nonfiction.